 By popular demand, ladies and gentlemen, since we first aired this today, it's Paul Shanklin impersonating Senator McCain.

-Uh little Ditty from uh from uh Beauty and the Beast.
+Little ditty from Beauty and the Beast.

-Here it is, one more time today.
+Here it is one more time today.

 Paul Shanklin is Senator McCain.

-And be our guest, you're my guest.
+And be our guest.

 That's from Beauty and the Beast.

-I have one minute, but I wanted to get to you.
+All right, quickly, Jerry in Cleveland, I have one minute, but I wanted to get to you.

 You've been waiting a long time.